 Cues - both subtle and overt — can send the message that school is not a place for students of marginalized backgrounds; it’s a reminder that it is not for “people like them.”
 Students can experience “belonging uncertainty,” a feeling of doubt that they will be rejected by institutional authorities; they may be worried about confirming negative group stereotypes; or they may distrust the institution of school altogether.
 All of these possibilities may compel a student to downplay their identity (2,6,7).

-Years of ethnographic research has shown how teachers who demonstrate cultural competence can build trust with racially and ethnically diverse classroom communities in ways that encourage deep engagement (1, 3, 4, 5).
+Years of ethnographic research has shown how teachers who demonstrate cultural competence and affirm students' cultural identity can build trust with racially and ethnically diverse classroom communities in ways that encourage deep engagement (1, 3, 4, 5).
 Such teachers communicate to all students that they are important, valued, and that they belong.
 When students feel a deep sense of belonging, they are more likely to put forth effort and take risks (2, 6).
 They are more likely to experience a variety of positive academic and social outcomes.

 Culturally competent teachers connect with students from diverse backgrounds because they value the communities and home lives of their students (1,3,5).
 Students who feel validated in school can pursue academic excellence without having to abandon their cultural identity.
 Teachers who work to build bridges between students’ rich knowledge and the classroom content are able to create an environment that affirms the identities and cultural backgrounds of their students.
 (3, 5).